 Any water treatment program for swimming pools has one objective: to mitigate the growth of bacteria, algae, and waterborne viruses in the water.
 This has traditionally been accomplished through the regular addition of chlorine and other chemical agents that eliminate organics from the water.
 However, there has been rising demand from pool owners for a gentler, less toxic method to accomplish this.

 The synthesis of known technologies that form the basis of oxygen based water treatment provides a relatively simple and easily understood process that is capable of maintaining clean, safe water in residential pools.
 The actual chemical demands of a residential pool are quite manageable since residential pools are generally not in use 95% of the time.
 The chemical needs are much higher for public pools where use is much heavier and where sanitation demands can spike erratically.

 The drawback of both chlorine and non chlorine treatment systems has been the lack of a residual oxidizer in the water.
 Chlorine requires a stabilizer in the form of cyanuric acid (CYA) to retain a residual in the water.
 Without this stabilizer, chlorine dissipates out of water in a matter of minutes in direct sunlight.
-However, there have been questions concerning human exposure to CYA, and it’s effect on kidneys.
-As a result, eliminating CYA from swimming pools has become important for many in public safety agencies.
+However, there have been questions concerning human exposure to CYA as well as the effectiveness of chlorine when stabilized.
+As a result, reducing CYA in swimming pools has become important for many in public safety agencies.

 SHOCK TREATMENT OF SWIMMING POOLS

 Both chlorine and oxygen treated pools should be shocked regularly.
 This provides a margin of safety against times when the pump is not running or when demand levels spike after heavy rains, winds or high bather loads.
 Since most pool owners, given a choice, would prefer a chlorine free pool. it is possible to shock the pool with powdered, activated oxygen blended with other natural components.